Native Americans in the Lower 48 States

-From about 10,000 - 12,000 BCE, when Indigenous Peoples had entered the New World across the frozen Bering Strait, to about 9,000 or 8,000 BCE, when they had traveled across the continent and took the Eastern Woodlands of what is now the Northeastern US and parts of the Midwest as their homes was a long struggle.
+From about 10,000 - 12,000 years before the 2010s, when indigenous peoples had entered the New World across the frozen Bering Strait, to about 9,000 or 8,000 BCE, when they had traveled across the continent and to the Eastern Woodlands was a long struggle.

 It had been a wilderness struggle, but a wilderness of plenty that they did not waste.
 When white or Eurocentrist settlers arrived, sought help, received help from, and in 1621 turned against the first Native Americans they met, it was unexpected and tragic.

 By the end of the American Civil War some 250 years later, massacres on both sides ended in the slashing of Indigenous populations to a fraction of their former nations, the forced march of natives back to the west, barefoot in the snow during the harshest winter of the century; and more tragedies on both sides.

 Southern and Southwestern US Native Nations had already suffered at the hands of other European settlers beginning in the 1500s.

 The history of US Native Americans is not as happy as our elementary school stage plays for Thanksgiving would suggest.